BillyCottrell/iOS-RecipeChef/README.md

 [![Firebase Analytics](https://img.shields.io/badge/Firebase%20Analytics-5.3.0-blue.svg)](https://firebase.google.com)
 [![Platform](https://img.shields.io/badge/platform-ios-lightgrey.svg)](https://cocoapods.org)

-I made this app for a school project.
-It is a iOS variant of my android app [Recipe-Chef](https://github.com/BillyCottrell/Recipe-Chef).
+This is an iOS variant of my android app [Recipe-Chef](https://github.com/BillyCottrell/Recipe-Chef).
 You can't really add recipes yet but in the future it will be made possible.
 At this moment you can look in the list for recipes choose a recipe and view its details but no ingredients